 2. Prevention of Chikungunya with vaccines or medicines

 No doubt, the best way to avoid Chikungunya Virus (CHIKV) infection is to prevent mosquito bites.
 But it is not always possible.
 Chikungunya mosquito (Aedes Aegypti) bites in daytime so it is practically very difficult to prevent mosquito bite when you are working outdoors.
 So it is wise to additionally have medicinal prevention.
-Vaccine which can prevent Chikungunya couldn’t be developed yet, however, medicinal prevention is possible with homeopathy.
-Homeopathy has methods to prevent epidemics.
+Vaccine which can prevent Chikungunya couldn’t be developed yet.